Kargil: Location

-Scholar Janet Rizvi states that the Indus Valley between Marol and Dah is a narrow gorge and was not easily traversable in the pre-modern period.
-So the normal trade route between Baltistan and Leh also ran via Kargil, using the Suru valley and Wakha Rong.
+The normal trade route between Leh and Skardu also ran via Kargil, using the Wakha Rong and Suru valleys.
+Even though both the towns are on the bank of the Indus River, the latter's narrow gorge between Marol and Dah was not easily traversable prior to the modern period.

 After the Partition of India and the First Kashmir War, Baltistan came under the control of Pakistan.
-The Line of Control with Pakistan-administered Kashmir is roughly 11 km to the north of Kargil.
-Peak 13620 overlooking Kargil town and the Srinagar–Leh Highway remained in Pakistani control at the end of this conflict.
+The Line of Control (LoC) with Pakistan-administered Kashmir is roughly 11 km to the north of Kargil.
+The peak known as Point 13620, which overlooks the Kargil town and the Srinagar–Leh Highway, remained in Pakistani control at the end of this conflict.
 During the Indo-Pakistan War of 1971, Indian forces pushed the Line of Control north of the ridgeline, ensuring Kargil's security.
 A key village called Hunderman came under Indian control as a result of this push.